Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Introduction

-One of the most crucial ingredients of evolutionary algorithms is the \emph{mutation operator}, i.e., the procedure that describes how to generate offspring from a single parent.
+With this paper, we contribute to the analysis of a key component of heuristic search methods, the so-called \emph{mutation operators}, i.e., the procedure that describes how to generate new solution candidates, referred to as ``\emph{offspring}'', from a single, typically previously evaluated and often a best-so-far, solution, the \emph{``parent}''.
+While local search heuristics sample the new candidates within a deterministic, and typically small, neighborhood around the parent, a core ingredient of evolutionary algorithms is to use a random decision where to sample the new solution(s).
 On the hypercube $\{0,1\}^n$, for a long time the undisputed default was to use \emph{standard bit mutation}, which flips each bit of the parent independently with the same probability.
 However, this convention has been challenged in the last years; for example via the \emph{fast} mutation operators~\cite{doerr2017fast}, for which the number of flipped bits follows a heavy-tailed distribution.
 The advantages of using heavy-tailed distributions are rather impressive~\cite{DoerrN21teloSurvey}.
 They are slightly worse for hillclimbing, but the expected runtime deteriorates only by a constant factor that can be chosen close to one.
 However, they are massively better at escaping local optima.
-While it takes $e^{\Omega(k\ln k)}$ steps to make a jump of size $k$ with standard bit mutation of mutation rate $\Theta(1/n)$, it only takes $k^{O(1)}$ steps with fast mutation operators.
-Consequently, they are faster on landscapes with local optima, like the \jump function~\cite{doerr2017fast,antipov2020runtime} and its generalizations~\cite{bambury2022extended,antipov2021effect}, or random MAX-3SAT instances~\cite{antipov2020fast}.\footnote{When the required jump size $k$ is known in advance, then choosing the mutation rate to be $k/n$ is optimal, as shown in~\cite{doerr2017fast}.
+While it takes $e^{\Omega(k\ln k)}$ steps to flip $k$ bits at once with standard bit mutation of mutation rate $\Theta(1/n)$, it only takes $k^{O(1)}$ steps with fast mutation operators.
+Consequently, they are faster on landscapes with local optima, like the \jump function~\cite{doerr2017fast,antipov2020runtime} and its generalizations~\cite{bambury2022extended,antipov2021effect}.\footnote{When the required jump size $k$ is known in advance, then choosing the mutation rate to be $k/n$ is optimal, as shown in~\cite{doerr2017fast}.
 The advantage of the fast mutation operator is that $k$ does not need to be known.} Heavy-tailed distributions can also help on unimodal landscapes like \onemax.
-For example, the $(1+(\lambda,\lambda))$ GA~\cite{DoerrDE15} was shown to achieve linear expected runtime~\cite{antipov2020fast} when equipped with fast mutation operators, which is asymptotically best possible.
+For example, the $(1+(\lambda,\lambda))$ GA~\cite{DoerrDE15} was shown to achieve linear expected runtime~\cite{antipov2020fast} when equipped with fast mutation operators, which is asymptotically the best possible for comparison-based unbiased algorithms.